 A custom-made wine tour in the wine valley of legends with exclusive access to certain farms and the option of meeting a local wine-maker, makes for a memorable experience in one of Cape Town’s top wine regions.

 The Constantia Valley was made for trail junkies.
 The Constantia Green Belts provide a number of relatively easy routes for runners.
 If you’re looking for more of a challenge, you can head up Constantia Nek for some tough climbs and single track.
 Just make sure somebody knows where you are.
 And take a map!
 You can find these at our Visitor Information Centres.

 One of the best ways to take in the Constantia Valley is on horseback.
 There are a number of companies that offer outrides through the vineyards as well as pony rides for the kids.

 The five-star hotel boasts luxurious accommodation including striking heritage suites, contemporary premier rooms, family rooms and the charm of sunny barn rooms as well as those in the original Manor House.
 Add two world-class restaurants, an 18-hole golf course and an award-winning winery and you have your home away from home!

-This luxury guest house accommodation borders the beautiful Constantia Green Belts.
-It is surrounded by eight vineyards, friendly pubs, superb restaurants to suit all tastes and budgets, golf courses and the magnificent Kirstenbosch Botanical gardens.
+This luxury guest house accommodation borders the beautiful Constantia Green Belt.
+It is surrounded by eight vineyards, pubs, superb restaurants to suit all tastes and budgets, golf courses and the magnificent Kirstenbosch Botanical Gardens.
 What more could you possibly ask for?
 How about world class accommodation and business facilities?
 Done.

 Paradiso is a family run guesthouse and self- catering cottage, offering guests friendly and personal service is set in a tranquil treed garden with sweeping views of the distant Constantiaberg Mountains, Constantia valley and its wine farms.